Health & Medical Polices at Camp Jefferson Summer Day Camp

 - The physician’s written authorization to administer both prescribed and over-the-counter medication is required.
 All medications must be brought in by the parents.

-- All medications are kept in the Nurse's cabin and administered by the Nurse.
+- All medications are kept in a locked cabinet in the Nurse’s cabin and administered by the Nurse.
 The exceptions are off-site Camp trips when a Camp Jefferson Director under the direction of the Nurse will give the medication.

 - At the end of Camp, parents must pick up medication from the Camp Nurse.